dawescc/porpo/README.md

 pip3 install PySimpleGUI
 ```

+Currently, there are 2 methods of execution:

+`gui.py` to begin using the application with a gui.

-Run the script to begin using the application.
+`main.py` to begin using the application in CLI.

 ## Usage